 - Chaz Stead spent a month creating a graphic every day to promote his brand as a graphic designer.
 He made designs used by the Educationeering Podcast, the Backpack Program, Maison Designs, and other sites.

-- Randalynn Hill is doing 365 days of portraits.
+- Randalyn Hill is doing 365 days of portraits.
 She releases one portrait per day, building her photography portfolio and her skill as a photographer.

 - Austin Batchelor is currently posting at least one Youtube video per day on his art channel with the goal of growing his subscriber base.